Amidst the last minute preparations for Christmas Day, there are a few non-negotiable activities on my calendar every December 24th.

 - 1/2 teaspoon salt

-For those with a gluten-free family member or guest, I recommend Udi’s or Scharr’s bread.
+- For those with a gluten-free family member or guest, I recommend Udi’s white bread as a great option that’s widely available.
 You can prepare an extra half or quarter recipe, if needed, or simply syphon off a bit of the egg mixture from the main batch.
 Just make sure to soak and bake the gluten-free bread in separate pans.

 For another easy breakfast option that will make your kitchen smell like the corner bakery, you might enjoy Overnight Sticky Buns: